SumoLogic/sumologic-documentation/docs/integrations/product-list.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This article lists all the products that Sumo Logic integrates with, including the types of integrations we offer.
+This article lists all the vendors and products that Sumo Logic integrates with, including the types of integrations we offer.

 Types of integrations:
 * **Apps**.
 Pre-built applications with dashboards that provide robust analytics about the product.
 To [install apps](/docs/get-started/apps-integrations/), select **App Catalog** from the main menu.
 See [Apps and Integrations](/docs/integrations/) for more information.